Premature Rupture of the Membranes (PROM) and Birth Injury

 - Genital tract infection: Genital tract infection is the most common risk factor for PPROM.
 Common infections include bacterial vaginosis, urinary tract infections, chorioamnionitis, and Group B strep.

-- Antepartum bleeding: Bleeding in the first trimester is associated with an increased risk of PPROM.
+- Antepartum bleeding: Bleeding in the first trimester can indicate a risk of PPROM.

 - Cigarette smoking: smokers have a two to fourfold increased risk of developing PPROM compared to nonsmokers.